Advice

 Podcasting isn’t something to dabble in.
 Especially if time, content ideas or budget are likely to become an issue.

-So instead I suggested a few alternative options that felt more aligned with his goals.
+Good podcast advice isn’t always about starting shows.
+Sometimes it’s about knowing when not to.
+For this particular person I suggested a few alternative options that felt more aligned with his goals.
 We’ll stay in touch.

 Now you know when not to start a podcast, why not check out our post laying out the many reasons why some businesses should start a targeted podcast.